RitwikAwasthi/nyc-incident-forecast-model/README.md

 ### Example Real World Application

 An application that assists EMS and police services.
+With more granularity, this model has the potential to redefine how communities offer EMS services.

 ##### Heavy Load
 ![Application Image 1](images/application.png)